stayhsfLee/stayhsf.github.io/source/_posts/Submit-spark-on-kubernetes.md

 `spark.kubernetes.container.image`: tell driver to using which image to launch executor `spark.kubernetes.container.namespace`: which namespace to run pod `spark.kubernetes.authenticate.driver.serviceAccountName`: you'd better create an role to authorize executor pod to create other resouces like configMap and service.
-`spark.kubernetes.driver.volumes.hostPath.hostpath-pv.mount.path`: thepath in executor pods mapping to the host path in host machine
+`spark.kubernetes.executor.volumes.hostPath.hostpath-pv.mount.path`: thepath in executor pods mapping to the host path in host machine
-`spark.kubernetes.driver.volumes.hostPath.hostpath-pv.mount.readOnly`: grant write access to the `spark.kubernetes.driver.volumes.hostPath.hostpath-pv.options.path`: the path in host machine you wanna mount
+`spark.kubernetes.executor.volumes.hostPath.hostpath-pv.mount.readOnly`: grant write access to the `spark.kubernetes.executor.volumes.hostPath.hostpath-pv.options.path`: the path in host machine you wanna mount

 ## About `hostPath` volume